fritzy/VeryModel/README.md

 Logging the model out to console will produce a confusing result.
 If you want the model's data, run `.toJSON()` and use the result.

+Options:

+* processors: Array of strings listing which custom [processors](#def-processors) to run in each fields definition for `processor`

 Example: